bagustris/detect-segment-cough/README.md

 ## Notebooks
 The `coughvid_classification_example.ipynb` notebook illustrates the usage of the cough classifier model for removing unwanted recordings from a cough database.

+The `segmentation_and_SNR_example.ipynb` notebook is an example of how to use the automatic cough segmentation and SNR estimation algorithm.

 ## Source code

+### Convert files

+A quick function to automatically convert all of the compressed .webm and .ogg files in the COUGHVID dataset to the more usable .wav format.
+Note: you must have FFMPEG installed for this to work.

 ### DSP